-Indicates an element is being modified and that assistive technologies MAY want to wait until the modifications are complete before exposing them to the user.
+Indicates an element is being modified and that assistive technologies could wait until the modifications are complete before exposing them to the user.

 The default value of 'aria-busy' is 'false' for all elements.
-When 'aria-busy' is 'true' for an element, assistive technologies MAY ignore changes to content owned by that element and then process all changes made during the busy period as a single, atomic update when 'aria-busy' becomes 'false'.
+When 'aria-busy' is 'true' for an element, assistive technologies can ignore changes to content that is an [accessibility descendant](#) that element and then process all changes made during the busy period as a single, atomic update when 'aria-busy' becomes 'false'.